devantler/nomad-packs/README.md

 ## Prerequisites

-- One or more nodes with Nomad and Consul.
+- A Nomad, Consul and Ceph Cluster.
   - For high availability, you need a minimum of three nodes to maintain a quorum of servers.
 - Port 80/TCP forwarded to the Keepalived virtual IP
 - Port 443/TCP forwarded to the Keepalived virtual IP